daria-kotova/master-thesis/data/interviews/my_journal.md

 Rereading my notes now, I'm surprised and not surprised at the same time with how often I felt unmotivated to run.
 Clearly my GPS-drawings served as a strong motivation to finish my runs once I started, but I'm not sure they pushed me enough to go out.
 Most likely, it was mainly my thesis and half-marathon preparation that made all the work.

 So would I continue doing them?
 Yes, but...
-It would probably be in the context of another race preparation.
-Unless, I fall in love with running and conquer my laziness.
+It would probably be in the context of another race preparation, unless I fall in love with running and conquer my laziness.
 Also, it's super cold now.
 Ok, not super, but still cold, and I don't like running in cold weather.
 Alternatively, I would run a GPS-drawing with someone, but these people are yet to be found.

 Overall, it was a cool experience and I will do it again.
 Peace.